 Future of clinical pharmacy – will it be much different than now?

-Outside of preparing an individual’s medications, pharmacists are trained for a wide range of different functions.
+Outside of preparing personalized medicine, pharmacists are trained for a wide range of different functions.
 While that may not be common knowledge, approximately 53% of U.S. pharmacists hold a Ph.D. in pharmacy.
 This means that they have the qualifications and knowledge to advise on the proper choice and administration of drugs.
 This also means that they can support (or even relieve) physicians of certain tasks related to medicine choice and administration.

-If we factor in the fact that pharmacies are likely to incorporate more technology into their operational and client practices, it’s very likely that more healthcare will be taking place in the comfort of the patient’s own home.
+If we factor in the fact that pharmacies are likely to incorporate more technology into their operational and client practices, it’s very likely that more health are will be taking place in the comfort of the patient’s own home.

-In the future, pharmacists may also change the focus from treatment to prevention in order to empower their patients to become proactive in their own health.
-Pharmacists are able to encourage healthy behaviors and provide guidance in terms of prevention, help patients manage their existing conditions, as well as support them in their later years.
+In the future, pharmacists may also shift their focus from treatment to prevention to empower their patients to become proactive in their own health.
+Pharmacists can encourage healthy behaviors and provide guidance in terms of prevention, help patients manage their existing conditions, and support them in their later years.

-Some hospitals have already implemented the use of robotics in order to better and more efficiently serve patients.
+Some hospitals have already implemented the use of robotics in order to treat patients better and serve them more efficiently.
 Stanford Health Care is one of these hospitals.
 Their machines are able to store the various medications, as well as dispense and distribute them to individual patients in hospitals.
-Robotic automation can benefit the healthcare system by providing quality service in a very short period of time.
+Robotic automation can benefit the health care system by providing quality service in a very short period of time.
 Instead of pharmacists standing and counting each and every tablet, their time can be utilized better by consulting patients or advising medical staff.

 Source: Forbes

-What’s more, robots help healthcare institutions keep track of which medications are running low and need to be re-ordered.
-They can also provide quality data in terms of which medications are utilized the most.
-This kind of data can be critical to have and share with the other institutions, as it indicates which medical conditions are increasing.
+What’s more, robots help health care institutions keep track of which medications are running low and need to be reordered.
+They can also provide quality data on which medications are utilized the most.
+This kind of data can be critical to have and share with other institutions, as it indicates which medical conditions are increasing.

 Read also: Difference between AI and ML

-This could lead to more discoveries, a higher percentage of humans that successfully complete the clinical trials, and reduced side effects.
-It seems like many see the potential in AI, as more than $1 billion in funding has been raised for these AI-powered drug start-ups.
-Pharmaceutical companies are eager to support them and work together, as each of the 10 major companies has now partnered with one of these start-ups
+This could lead to more discoveries, better examined drug interactions,a higher percentage of humans who successfully complete the clinical trials, and reduced side effects.
+Many seem to see the potential in AI, as more than $1 billion in funding has been raised for these AI-powered drug start-ups.
+Pharmaceutical companies are eager to support them and work together, as each of the 10 major companies has now partnered with one of these start-ups.

-A man vs. technology – do pharmacists have a future?
+A human vs. technology – do pharmacy technicians have a future?

 When considering what the pharmacy of the future will look like, one can’t help but wonder whether it will evolve into a battle between technology and human power.
 This, largely, is a question of whether so-called general AI (i.e., one that can exceed human intellect and capabilities) is possible.
 Here’s our take:

 It simply means that the busy work has been delegated to robots and software.
-That allows pharmacists to put their education to good use, and help patients get the medical help they need.
-They are also able to make sure that the patient’s experience and customer care are excellent.
-Those are things that AI machines simply cannot, and aren’t likely to ever substitute
+That allows pharmacy technicians to put their education to good use and help patients get the medical help they need.
+They are also able to make sure that the customer experience and patient care are excellent.
+Those are things that AI machines simply cannot and aren’t likely to ever substitute

 Regardless of whether a patient visits a physical pharmacy, or opts for the telehealth type pharmacy service, pharmacists will be available to advise, consult, and listen to the patient.